HCK-CI/AutoHCK/docs/Functest-Engine.md

 Reads a local script file and executes its content on the client VM.
 The path is relative to the AutoHCK root.

+AutoHCK prepends `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass -Force` so the script can dot-source files already on the guest when the image policy is Restricted (for example Win10 x86).
+The override lasts only for that WinRM session; the guest policy is not changed.

 ```json
 {
     "desc": "Verify driver is signed",